oxford-arc/arc-software-guide/docs/source/apps/arc_apptainer.rst

 **Building a basic container**

-The following Singularity definition file configures and builds a container image based on Ubuntu which simply provides the an executable installation of the R statistical language::
+The following Singularity definition file configures and builds a container image based on Ubuntu which simply provides an executable installation of the R statistical language::

   Bootstrap: docker